 - 1. Presumptive eligibility under the Financial Assistance Program may be granted if evidence of a patient's inability to pay for medically necessary services is provided by the patient or through other sources available to HSHS.
-Once determined, due to the inherent nature of the presumptive circumstances, the only discount that can be granted is a 100% write off of the account balance.
-Presumptive eligibility may be determined on the basis of individual circumstances that may include:

-- c.
-ALL HOSPITALS (HSHS) AND MEDICAL GROUP:

-- i.
-Homelessness

-- ii.
-Deceased with no estate

-- iii.
-Mental incapacitation with no one to act on patient's behalf
+Once determined, due to the inherent nature of the presumptive circumstances, the only discount that can be granted is a 100% write-off of the account balance.
+Presumptive eligibility may be determined based on individual circumstances that may include: - c.
+ALL HOSPITALS (HSHS) AND MEDICAL GROUP: - i.
+Homelessness - ii.
+Deceased with no estate - iii.
+Mental incapacitation with no one to act on patient's behalf - iv.

-- iv.
 Medicaid eligibility, but not on date of service or for non-covered services - v.
 Incarceration in a penal institution - vi.
 Enrollment in the following assistance programs for low-income individuals: - 1.
 Temporary Assistance for Needy Families (TANF) - 2.
 Illinois Housing Development Authority's Rental Housing Support Program - 3.
-Wisconsin Department of Health Services Housing Assistance Program - b.
+Wisconsin Department of Health Services Housing Assistance Program

+- b.
 URBAN HOSPITALS Additional Mandated Categories: - i.
 Enrollment in one or more of the following programs with criteria at or below 200% of the current Federal Poverty Guidelines: - 1.
 Participation in Women, Infants and Children programs (WIC) - 2.
 Supplemental Nutrition Assistance Program (SNAP) eligibility - 3.
-Illinois Free Lunch and Breakfast Program - 4.
-Wisconsin Free Lunch Program - 5.
-Low Income Home Energy Assistance Program (LIHEAP) - 6.
-Wisconsin Home Energy Assistance Program (WHEAP) - 7.
-Enrollment in an organized community-based program providing access to medical care that assesses and documents limited low-income financial status as criteria - 8.
+Low Income Home Energy Assistance Program (LIHEAP) - 4.
+Wisconsin Home Energy Assistance Program (WHEAP) - 5.
+Enrollment in an organized community-based program providing access to medical care that assesses and documents limited low-income financial status as criteria - 6.
 Receipt of grant assistance for medical services - 2.
-HSHS may use external programs to verification patients' ability to pay (e.g. SearchAmerica).
+HSHS may use external programs to verification patients' ability to pay (e.g., Search America).
 If a patient is determined to be unable to pay for their medically necessary services via these external programs, the accounts will be adjusted off to charity.
 See "Presumptive Eligibility" (above). - 3.
 Patients who were determined to be eligible for the Financial Assistance Program retain eligibility for a period of up to six (6) months from the date of approval.
 At the end of six (6) months, the patient is responsible for reapplying for eligibility under the Financial Assistance Program.